jciccio/react-table-with-csv-download/README.md

 ```

 Props available:
-* `content` - An array of objects the data content
+* `content` - An array of objects.
+The key will be used for the table headers.

 ```javascript
 let table = [